Scaffold-Stark/ss2-docs/docs/recipes/ReadUintFromContract.md

 ---
 sidebar_position: 3
 title: Read a uint from a contract
-description: Learn how to read from contract functions which accepts arguments / no arguments and display them on UI.
+description: Learn how to read from contract functions which accept arguments / no arguments and display them on UI.
 ---

 # Read a `uint` from a contract